Hungarian prehistory: Etelköz (c. 850 – c. 895)

 The Khazar Khagan sent his envoys to the Magyars shortly after they fled from Levedia and settled in Etelköz, according to Porphyrogenitus.
-The Khagan invited Levedi to a meeting, proposing to make Levedi the supreme head of the confederation of the Magyar tribes in exchange for the acceptance of his suzerainty.
+The Khagan invited Levedi to a meeting, proposing to appoint him the supreme head of the confederation of the Magyar tribes in exchange for Levedi's acceptance of his suzerainty.
 Instead of accepting the offer, Levedi suggested the new rank should be offered to another voivode, Álmos, or the latter's son, Árpád.
 The Khagan accepted Levedi's proposal and upon his demand the Magyar chiefs proclaimed Árpád their head.
 According to Kristó and Spinei, Porphyrogenitus' report preserved the memory of the creation of a central office within the federation of the Magyar tribes.
 Róna-Tas says the story relates only a "change of dynasty"; the fall of Levedi's family and the emergence of the Árpád dynasty.
 In contrast with Porphyrogenitus's story, the Gesta Hungarorum says it was not Árpád, but his father who was elected the first supreme prince of the Magyars.

-According to Muslim scholars, the Magyars had two supreme leaders, the kende and the gyula, the latter being their ruler in the 870s.
+According to Muslim scholars, the Magyars had two supreme leaders, the kende and the gyula, the latter of whom was their ruler in the 870s.
 Their report implies the Khagan granted a Khazar title to the head of the federation of the Magyar tribes; Ibn Fadlan recorded that the third Khazar dignitary was styled kündür in the 920s.
 The Muslim scholar's report also implies the Magyars adopted the Khazar system of "dual kingship", whereby supreme power was divided between a sacred ruler (the kende) and a military leader (the gyula).

 Between the country of the [Pechenegs] and the country of the Iskil, which belongs to the [Volga Bulgars], lies the first of the Magyar frontiers. ...
 Their chief rides at the head of 20,000 horsemen.
 He is named kundah, but the one who actually rules them is called jilah.
 All the Magyars implicitly obey this ruler in wars of offence and defence. ...
 Their territory is vast, extending to the Black Sea, into which two rivers flow, one larger than the Oxus.
 Their campsites are located between these two rivers.